Philippines summons Chinese ambassador over South China Sea 'harassment' | Law-Order

 - Philippines

-The Philippines' foreign ministry said on Tuesday it summoned China's ambassador to Manila to protest "back-to-back harassments" in the South China Sea.
+The Philippines' foreign ministry said on Tuesday it has summoned China's ambassador to Manila to protest "back-to-back harassments" in the South China Sea at the weekend, as longstanding geopolitical tensions continue in the strategic waterway.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)